 The City of Irving reviews applications on a first-come, first-served basis.
-However, we are committed to processing your plans quickly and efficiently as possible.
+However, we are committed to processing plans quickly and efficiently.
 Irving's goal is to complete the initial plan review within the following time frames:

 Typically permits expire if work authorized by the permit is not commenced within and inspected 180 days after issuance.

-A setback is a zoning term for the “distance required from nearest point of wall of structure to property line."
+A setback is a zoning term for the “distance required from nearest point of a wall of the structure to a property line."
 The City of Irving does not allow any structure to be built in the setback; driveways, flatwork, and similar items are excluded.

 A utility easement is “a grant by the property owner of the use of a designated portion of land by the public, individuals, groups, or corporations for specific purposes.”
 All newer subdivision developments have utility easements clearly delineated on the plat maps.
 The intent of easements is to allow utility companies sufficient room to build and service their infrastructure (phone lines, cable, natural gas, water, sewer, and electricity).